Estimate access to bus stops

 Next, you'll set the unit of measurement.

-7. For Units, choose Kilometers.
+7. For Units, choose Kilometers, or verify it is already selected.

 The Units parameter